 Visibility Test

-Watching what each agent is doing in real-time.
+Watching what each agent is doing in real time tells you a lot about the user experience.

 For knowing what's happening, Agent Zero wins.